Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Materials and Methods

 \subsubsection{Alternative CNN structures}

-As an alternative to the previously used approach of arranging IMU data in two dimensions and applying a two-dimensional convolution to it, there are other CNN approaches that are specifically designed for IMU data.
-We want to adapt two existing approaches to our network structure and compare the performance with the established "baseline" approach.
+The previously used approach is based on arranging IMU data in two dimensions and applying a two-dimensional convolution to it.
+There also exist alternative CNN approaches that are specifically designed for IMU data.
+We want to adapt two existing approaches to our network structure and compare the performance with the previously described "baseline" approach.
 So three different structures are tested:

 - "baseline" approach: The approach described in section \ref{section:vsl}